Overview of Small Grants Program

 U.S. Embassy Singapore is pleased to announce funding opportunities through its Public Affairs Section (PAS).
 Each year, U.S. Embassy Singapore awards a limited number of grants and cooperative agreements, which are also called federal assistance awards, to support activities and exchanges linking the United States and Singapore with the aim of strengthening the bilateral relationship and people-to-people connections.

 Proposals are accepted on an ongoing basis and will be considered pending the availability of funds.
-U.S. Embassy Singapore periodically convenes grant panels to make priority funding decisions, and the next submission deadline for priority review is January 31, 2022.
+U.S. Embassy Singapore periodically convenes grant panels to make priority funding decisions.
+Please check our website regularly for information about the next funding opportunity.

 Proposals should be submitted a minimum of two months before the start of the activity for which funding is being sought, but applications can be submitted anytime.
 The Public Affairs Section may request revisions or additional materials related to the application.
 Funding of grants is subject to the availability of funds.